 The Pickwick Club Disaster

-The boisterous crowd at the Pickwick Club in Boston’s Tenderloin District was celebrating the Fourth of July in exuberant Jazz Age style, drinking, eating and dancing the Charleston.
+The boisterous crowd at the Pickwick Club in Boston’s Tenderloin District celebrated the Fourth of July in exuberant Jazz Age style, drinking, eating and dancing the Charleston.
 It was a revolutionary dance, a break from the past that allowed partners to separate from each other.

 A fight had broken out earlier, and police arrested one of the belligerents.
 Men lit little firecrackers to make the women jump.
 Patrolman Benjamin Alexander had gone into the club, looking for a jewel thief.
 He would not come out alive.

-The four-piece orchestra had just finished playing The Twelfth St. Rag, and the bandleader was deciding what to play next when one of the musicians spoke up.
+The four-piece orchestra just finished playing The Twelfth St. Rag, when one of the musicians spoke up.

 The lights went dark, what sounded like fireworks crackled, a women cried out and the floor suddenly dropped.
 There was an awful crash and a huge gap opened in the floor.